 BOISE BLM HELITACK

 Given this priority, Boise BLM Helitack operates under the following premise: Boise BLM Helitack performs suppression and support operations on initial attack, extended attack, and large fire support.
-We place a high degree of emphasis on professionalism, physical fitness, and aim to provide a versatile, service-oriented, low-maintenance, highly skilled initial attack load that can provide ICS overhead on emerging incidents, or effectively integrate into existing ones.
+We place a high degree of emphasis on professionalism, physical fitness, and aim to provide a versatile, service-oriented, low-maintenance, highly skilled initial attack program that can provide ICS overhead on emerging incidents, or effectively integrate into existing ones.

 WORK DATES / PAY / ORGANIZATION